win-vid/Tanker/README.md

 <h3>T4000</h3>
 Slow mini-boss, has no weapons but can deploy TVP's.
 <h3>TRX</h3>
 Every 10th wave the TRX will appear.
-It has a set of turrets and can shoot srockets at the player.
+It has a set of turrets and can shoot rockets at the player.
 Its the most powerful enemy but also the slowest.